 Confession time.
-Prior to the media hullabaloo over Don Imus' on air statements about Rutgers' basketball players, I had no idea who the hell Don Imus was.
-Now that I've seen news report after news report, I've been able to gather is that he is a radio personality and one of the strangest-looking human beings I have ever seen.
-In this post, I suggest that the real story is not what Imus said but how society has reacted to it and the implications of this reaction for free speech.
+Prior to the recent media hullabaloo over Don Imus' on air statements about Rutgers' basketball players, I had no idea who the hell Don Imus was.
+Now that I've seen news report after news report, I've been able to gather is that he is a radio personality.
+In this post, I suggest that the real story is not what Imus said but how society has reacted to it and the implications of this reaction for the free expression of ideas.

 In case you've been living under a rock, Imus referred to Rutgers women's basketball players as "nappy-headed hos" on his show.
 The outrage in response to his statement was swift and not particularly surprising.
 The comment has been repeatedly characterized as being both racist and sexist.
 It appears that this sort of thing was nothing new for Imus.
 Following the Rutgers statement, he was initially suspended for two weeks, but when some big advertisers pulled their support for his show and it became clear that public outrage was spreading, he was canceled.

 It is obvious that Imus should not have said what he said in this forum.
-He is free to think whatever he wants, and he should be free to say whatever he wants if he is doing so as a private citizen.
-The thing is, Imus was not acting as a private citizen but as an employee of various companies who were providing him with a different sort of forum than that which most of us enjoy.
+He is free to think whatever he wants, and he should be free to express himself when he's doing so as a private citizen.
+The thing is, Imus was not acting as a private citizen here but as an employee of various companies who were providing him with a different sort of forum than that which most of us enjoy.
 The stations which carried his show are perfectly free to drop it when it is clear that their continued support for him would hurt their business.
 This is not public radio; these are companies in the business of making money.
 Imus was their employee, representing their company in a public sphere.
 This was far from a private individual expressing his/her views as a citizen.
-Thus, I cannot fault the stations for canceling his show once they decided that it was in their interest.
+Thus, it is difficult to fault the stations for canceling his show once they decided that it was in their interest to do so.

-I am somewhat troubled by the inconsistency with which this decision is applied.
+I am, however, somewhat troubled by the inconsistency with which this sort of decision is applied.
 Is what Imus said worse than what we regularly hear from Limbaugh, Coulter, Hannity, Beck, O'Reilly, etc.?
-I'm not going to make that claim here except to say that I believe it merits some thought.
+I'm not going to make that claim here except to say that I believe it merits some consideration.
 Is the difference one of economics in that the market for these hate-mongers is more profitable, immunizing them against consequences for their statements?
 Does it reflect social intolerance of racism and continued acceptance of homophobia, etc.?
 I don't have the answers, but I believe we should ask the questions.

 The main source of my distaste for this saga relates to what I saw on a recent episode of Countdown With Keith Olbermann.
 There was Jesse Jackson making sweeping pronouncements that made little more sense than most of what comes out of his mouth.
-If Don Imus is one of the strangest-looking human beings I have ever seen, surely Jackson is one of the strangest-sounding!
-Who appointed this guy to represent the African-American community?
-Amidst Jackson's frequent mispronunciations, made-up words, and often incoherent babbling, he managed to get across a disturbing message.
+Amidst Jackson's frequent mispronunciations, made-up words, and often incoherent babbling, he managed to get across a fairly disturbing message.
 He repeatedly stated that his goal was one of "detoxifying their airwaves."
 He sees Imus as only the beginning and made frequent reference to utilizing the momentum generated by the Imus story to expand the fight.
 Anything he considers inappropriate must be removed.
 It soon became clear that Jackson has no intention of stopping with public airwaves.
 He referenced a comedy club which has starting fining or banning comedians who used "the N-word," expressing his approval.
-He's not after education, sensitivity training, or other less draconian measures; he wants bans, prohibitions, and censorship.
+He's not after education, sensitivity training, or other less draconian measures; he wants bans, prohibitions, and possibly even censorship.